 Opening the Notebook for the First Time

 The next figure shows the result after opening the notebook in the beta version for the first time.
-Because it is the first time to open the notebook, a launcher will be opened asking to select wither you want to open a notebook, console, terminal, and so on.
+Because this is the first time you've opened your notebook, a launcher will be open asking you whether you want to open a notebook, console, terminal, and so on.
 In this case, we are interested in creating a Python notebook and thus the first option is selected.
 Note that only Python 3 is supported.

 The next figure shows the result after the notebook is created.
 It is given the name